 11. Legan Castle Farmhouse, Co Kilkenny

-Located 15 minutes outside Kilkenny you’ll find this 200 year old, charming farmhouse.
-The house itself sleeps six people, and then there are three luxury bell tents in the cottage garden.
-The tents all have king size beds, Egyptian cotton linen and there are hot water bottles to avail of during chillier nights.
+Located 15 minutes outside Kilkenny, this 200-year-old, charming farmhouse is full of magic.
+The house itself sleeps six people, and there are three luxury bell tents in the cottage garden.
+The tents all have king-size beds, Egyptian cotton linen and there are hot water bottles to avail of during chillier nights.

 Legan Castle is a foodie haven and a cooked breakfast is served each morning in the main house.
-Evening meals are available upon request as well, equally as tasty as the morning ones.
+Evening meals are available upon request as well, and are just as tasty as the morning ones.

 There are lots of activities to get up to in the area, like canoeing, horse back riding and fishing – and the Legan team will be happy to assist you in organising day trips.